A total of 10 new players will join the Dukes this fall

 Email Coach Cooper: firstname.lastname@example.org

-Bryce Cooper enters his second season as an assistant coach with the men's soccer program.
-Cooper came to Duquesne after spending the 2012 season at Saint Francis University and the three seasons before that as an assistant at Butler University.
+Bryce Cooper is in his second season as an assistant coach with the men's soccer program.
+Cooper came to Duquesne after spending the 2012 season at Saint Francis, Pa.
+Prior to that, he spent three seasons as an assistant at Butler.

-While at St. Francis, the Red Flash advanced to the finals of the Northeast Conference Championship, only to fall to Fairleigh Dickinson in penalty kicks.
-Cooper saw three players receive All NEC honors and two players earn All-Region accolades for a team that finished in the top ten in the country in goals against average.
+While at Saint Francis, Cooper helped the Red Flash advance to the final of the Northeast Conference Championship, only to fall to Fairleigh Dickinson on penalty kicks.
+Cooper helped coach three All-NEC and two all-region players for a SFU team that ranked 16th nationally in goals against average.

 Cooper was responsible for helping in all aspects of the Red Flash program, including leading and organizing training sessions, working with the goalkeepers, working with academic advisors and staff to ensure players were excelling in the classroom, recruiting, game analysis, opponent scouting, organizing travel, managing equipment and gear and organizing and leading residential and day camps.
-Cooper was also instrumental in helping the student athletes excel in the classroom as evidenced by the team earning the NSCAA team academic award for a 3.24 team GPA.
+Under Cooper's tutelage, the SFU team was recognized by the NSCAA with a team academic award for posting a 3.24 team GPA.

 In addition to his college and high school experience, Cooper has also had coaching success at the club level.
 He led several club teams at Carmel United Soccer Club in Carmel, Ind., guiding one to a State Cup Championship and Regional berth.
 He also served as a trainer and assistant coach for the Indiana United Development Academy team at Carmel United.

-As a player, Cooper spent four years at the University of Southern Indiana and helped lead the Screaming Eagles to a national ranking in 2003 and three conference tournament appearances.
+As a player, Cooper spent four years at the University of Southern Indiana, helping the Screaming Eagles to three Great Lakes Valley Conference tournament appearances.